 - Metals in Foods – Providing analysis of Arsenic, Cadmium, Lead, and Mercury, you can request this testing through our online store.

-- Total Coliforms – Exist naturally in soil, water, and vegetation.
-Total Coliforms are generally harmless but there presence indicates inadequate processing or contamination
+- Total Coliforms – Generally harmless, but their presence indicates inadequate processing or contamination.

 - Escherichia coli – E.coli are members of the fecal coliform group and their presence is an indicator of direct fecal contamination.

-- Salmonella – commonly found in the intestines of animals and birds.
-Salmonella presence is also an indicator of direct fecal contamination.
+- Salmonella – commonly found in the intestines of animals and birds, Salmonella is an indicator of direct fecal contamination.

-- Yeast and Mold – often lead to spoilage of food products, including low risk foods.
+- Yeast and Mold – often lead to spoilage of food products.

 Stay tuned in our services, news and more on our blog!